- Dec 22, 2025

 New Connect Events for Navigator

-We’re making it easier for you to track and respond to agreement activity within Navigator by introducing new agreement events.
 These events give you visibility into key agreement lifecycle moments, helping you reduce errors, streamline workflows, and lower downstream processing costs.
-When Navigator agreements are created, updated, or deleted, or when review processes reach completion, having timely structured event data ensures that your systems stay in sync and your teams can take action quickly.
+When Navigator agreements are created, updated, or deleted, or when review processes reach completion, having timely structured event data ensures that your systems stay in sync and your teams can take action quickly.- agreement-created - This event is sent when a new agreement is created in Navigator.
+Available only in JSON SIM event model message format.

 - agreement-updated - This event is sent when a user manually modifies an agreement in Navigator.
 Available only in JSON SIM event model message format.